Queatz/Closer/Features.md

  [ ] Add public photos to suggestion
- [ ] All messages from person go to one notification box
+ [ ] All messages from person go to one notification box [ ] App Shortcuts for top groups
+ [ ] Long press on action button -> Settings, Suggestions, More

 # Message Attachment Types